julien6387/supvisors/docs/dashboard.rst

 .. note::

-    CPU usage and memory are available only if the optional module |psutil| has been installed and if the statistics are not disabled through the ``stats_enabled`` option of the :ref:`supvisors_section` of the |Supervisor|
+    CPU usage and memory are available only if the optional module |psutil| is installed and if the statistics are not disabled through the ``stats_enabled`` option of the :ref:`supvisors_section` of the |Supervisor|
     configuration file.